Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 - Vitamin K

 A few years ago, because I was sick and tired of being sick and tired, I had a whole battery of tests done.
-My iron checked out, my thyroid and adrenals checked out.
+My iron checked out, and my thyroid and adrenals checked out.
 They even tested for Vitamin D and the doctor told me she’d never seen a woman my age (+50 at the time) have such a high level of Vitamin D. AND – I am not a ‘sun worshipper,’ I don’t take Vitamin D supplements, I don’t drink milk, I don’t eat ‘fortified cereals, and I rarely eat fish (although I do eat shellfish – shrimp & scallops), so I have no idea where I’m getting my Vitamin D from.

 A small sample of foods to get your vitamins and minerals from: